Pregnancy Health: Lifestyle Interventions to Reduce the Risk of Gestational Diabetes

 - Lifestyle interventions that included supervised exercise classes led to consistent reductions in risk for developing gestational diabetes.

-- Interventions considered in this review typically provided 50-60 minute, supervised exercise classes three times per week.
+- Interventions typically provided 50-60 minute, supervised exercise classes three times per week

 - Classes can be resource-intensive.
-Implementers should consider the following:
+Implementers should consider:

 - Trained personnel to supervise participants